RavenousLegs

 Jehan Numa Retreat in Bhopal

 Times Passion Trails had hosted us at Jehan Numa Retreat in Bhopal, at the edge of a lush green forest of Van Vihar National Park.
-Experiencing living in this exquisite property felt like being in relationship with nature.
+Experiencing living in this exquisite property felt like being in a relationship with nature.
 The luxurious rooms are designed with earthy elements, opening up to an open-air shower on one side and a sitting area in the garden on the other side.
 The refillable copper bottles in the room specially won my heart!

 Luxury Suite - Jehan Numa Retreat Bhopal